• Skip to primary navigation

 • Dust the chunks of beef in the seasoned flour and fry for 7-8 minutes until golden brown all over.

 • Add the onions and cook for a further 5 minutes.
+Then add the carrots and mushrooms and stir.

 • Stir in the garlic.
-Add in the Guinness, stock, tomato puree, bay leaves, sugar, salt and pepper.
+Add in the Guinness, stock, tomato puree, bay leaves, sugar, salt, and pepper.
 Bring to the boil then change the setting to slow cook.
-Choose either high for 4 ½ -5 hours or low for 6-7 hours.
+Choose either high for 4 1/2 -5 hours or low for 6-7 hours.

 • When your stew is almost ready, start preparing the crispy onions.

-• Heat the oil in a large pan (make sure there pan is filled no more than ⅓ full to prevent it from bubbling over).
+• Heat the oil in a large pan (make sure there pan is filled no more than 1/3 full to prevent it from bubbling over).

-• Mix the onions slices with the flour, salt, pepper, garlic salt and paprika.
+• Mix the onion slices with the flour, salt, pepper, garlic salt and paprika.
 Test the oil is hot enough by placing one of the onion slices in the pan.
 It should bubble instantly.

 • Cook the onions in 3 or 4 batches for about 2-4 minutes until golden and crispy.
 Be careful when putting the onions in the oil as the oil will bubble fiercly.
 When cooked, place on some kitchen roll to drain.